-The area intended for the photovoltaic power plant will be approx. 7.26 ha.
-The project will be built on class RIVb, RV and RVI agricultural land.
+The area for the photovoltaic power plant will cover the northwestern part of the plot constituting 8.67 ha.
+The project will be built on agricultural land of class RIVa, RIVb and RV.
 As the planned project area is used for agricultural purposes, the main species are current annual grain crops.
 The planned project in no way contributes to the destruction or devastation of natural habitats or threat to protected species.
 The project does not require conversion of natural habitats, removal of trees and shrubs, or occupation of sensitive habitats that are potential habitats for protected species.